aliska76/HTTP-Proxy-Server-with-threadpool/README.md

 Submitted Files
 ---------------

-proxyServer.c - an implementation for a basic TCP proxy server written in C threadpool.c - an implementation of a threadpool written in C threadpool.h tester.sh
-README for tester.txt - file that describe how to run the tester tester_extract.sh - programm that run the tester.sh in bash test0.sh - main test with compilation line in bash and 6 other tests filter.txt  - filter with list of sites that restrained for visiting proxy-files - the folder with pdf files http errors like 400, 403, 404 and etc. Please pay close attantion that you named the folder in one word without spaces.
+proxyServer.c - an implementation for a basic TCP proxy server written in C threadpool.c - an implementation of a threadpool written in C threadpool.h - header file with stracts of a threadpool tester.sh - program with several tests written in bash README for tester.txt - file that describe how to run the tester tester_extract.sh - program that can run the tester.sh file, written in bash test0.sh - main test with compilation line in bash test#.sh - 1 - 6 tests, written in bash filter.txt  - filter with list of sites that restrained for visiting proxy-files - the folder with pdf files wich contain http errors like 400, 403, 404 and etc. Please pay close attantion that you named the folder in one word without spaces.

 proxyServer.c and threadpool.c (the executable file should be called proxyServer).